CityRecorder Classes 2024

 A huge corpus of motets in a wide variety of styles was composed in the Renaissance to honor the Virgin Mary, a figure of cult-like veneration at the time.
 Many feature texts from the Song of Songs.

-Swing Time: French Baroque Suites (Begley, O’Brien)
+Swing Time: French Baroque Suites (Begley, Booth)

 A chance to dust off (or acquire!) your notes inégales and French ornamentation skills by spending une belle heure with some of the French musical dance styles of the Baroque.